tytydraco/yessleep/out/My_Son_Keeps_Coming_Home_From_School_in_Clothes_I_Never_Bought_Him.md

 "Just someone from school."

 He dropped his backpack by the stairs and went to the fridge, and I stood there with a dish towel in my hand, thinking about the sweater.
 It was expensive.
 It also fit him perfectly.
 Not a hand-me-down fit, with it loose in the shoulders or short on the sleeves, but actually perfect, like it had been bought for him.
-Like it had been tailored for him.
+Like it had been bought specifically for him.

 I told myself it was nothing.